 - Successful initiatives like the European Reference Networks for rare diseases;

 - Reducing the number of antimicrobial-resistant infections; and

 - Pursuing international cooperation on global health threats and challenges.

-Although criteria will be made specific in the annual work programmes, and while they will vary per call, we know from experience that these will follow some general rules:
+Although criteria are specific in the annual work programmes, and they will vary per call, we know that critera follow some general rules: